hypergonial/snedbot_v1/README.md

 # Anno Bot "Sned" v2.2.0

-## A Discord bot made with [discord.py](https://github.com/Rapptz/discord.py)  for matchmaking on the Annoverse discord guild.
+## A Discord bot made with [discord.py](https://github.com/Rapptz/discord.py)  for matchmaking and other purposes on the Annoverse discord guild.

 ### Features:
  - Generate neatly formatted multiplayer listings based on a list of criteria